 - Retiree health insurance isn’t a protected benefit.
 This means that the company could remove the option at any time.
 I could have worked another 6 years only to have it yanked from me at the end.
 What actually happened is that after I left, my division was sold to another company and everything changed……so there you go.

 - Access isn’t the same as affordability.
 Who knows what the premiums would be or whether the coverage would be what I wanted.
 The options would be dictated by the company.
 It’s important to me to have freedom of choice and options.
 If I opted into their system I would only have the options they dictated.

 Health Care And Health Insurance Aren’t The Same Thing

 This is a hot button issue for me.
 It makes me crazy when people conflate these two issues.
 Health insurance can help you protect your assets from unexpected medical expenses.
 Health care is products and services that improve your health.
 Yes, insurance can help cover some costs of health care.
 But there are also ways to benefit your health that aren’t covered by insurance and may be more cost effective, like lifestyle changes.Health care and health insurance aren't the same thing.
-Money spent on insurance premiums won't… Click To Tweet
+Money spent on insurance premiums won't be available to spend on actual health care.
+Click To Tweet

 Why You Don’t Want Your Insurance To Pay For Everything

 The more things insurance covers, the more expensive it will be.
 All insurance has a negative expectancy (yes that is an article on poker that I am linking to – it’s relevant).
 That is how insurance exists as a business.
 They spread their risk over a large number of people and play the odds.
 I don’t advocate playing craps with your health care, but the more you are able to self insure, the odds are, over time in your favor.
 What is important is covering risks that you can’t afford to take.
 And that totally depends on your current situation.
 As a broke single mom, I couldn’t take much risk.
 Now, I can cover pretty much anything except truly catastrophic situations.